akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/welcome.md

 Please [contact us](https://www.akeneo.com/contact/), we will be happy to provide you with a PIM Enterprise Edition SaaS sandbox.
 <i class="fa fa-check-square"></i> **You have access to an App, and it has its own storage system.**
 Whatever is the storage system, you will need one for product data persistence.
 You don't know what an App is?
-Have a look at our documentation about this brand-new way of connecting with Akeneo [here](/apps/introduction.html).
+Have a look at [our documentation](/apps/introduction.html) about this brand-new way of connecting with Akeneo PIM.

 ## How to follow this tutorial?